 Health - OKWU provides a nurse who assists with the routine medical needs of the campus community.
-Hours are posted on the door of the Nurse's Office, located in the Mueller Sports Center.
-Limited first-aid supplies are available from members of the Residence Life Staff.
+Hours are posted on the door of the Student Health Department, located in the Mueller Sports Center.
 Local physicians act as consultants and referrals for those who need special attention.
-In case of an accident or serious illness, a member of the Residence Life Staff contacts the nurse or a doctor or assists students in obtaining immediate medical assistance.
+In case of an accident or serious illness, a member of the Residence Life Staff contacts the nurse or a doctor, or assists students in obtaining immediate medical assistance.